dgrisham/wenv/README.rst

 base directory of the `hello-world` wenv when it wasn't active, we could do so by running `wenv cd hello-world`.

 Another use of the `$WENV_DIR` value is within your wenv-specific functions.
+For example, take a look at the line that declares an associative array called `wenv_dirs`.
+TODO: finish explaining this and change below to reflect this

 For example, take the `c()` function in the generated `hello-world` wenv.
 This is meant to provide a shortcut for `cd`'ing into directories related to the project other than `$WENV_DIR`.
 This can be useful for subdirectories of our